TeleAI-mcp/fast-web-app-vwbc/README.md

-# fast-web-app-vwbc
+# Fast Web App Vwbc

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.